kommalapatisahil/kommalapatisahil.github.io/index.md

 For datasets or codes used in my work, my resume or other inquiries, please contact me through this email: ksahil(at)uw(dot)edu.

+# News

+[Nov 2021] I joined Argonne National as a Predoctoral Researcher in Machine Learning.

 # Videos featuring my work:

 Talk at 2020 APS-DFD, introducing my thesis research on Bayesian optimization driven coherent structure identification.
 [Video Link.](https://youtu.be/sseXCqn1wEY)